The Mowat Entrance

 did you know?

-Doug Mowat was a tireless advocate for those suffering from spinal cord injuries and physical impairments, spending years working with the B.C.
+Doug Mowat was a tireless advocate for those living with spinal cord injuries and disabilities, spending years working with the B.C.
 Paraplegic Foundation and the B.C.
 Paraplegic Association.
 Similarly, the next MLA to use a wheelchair in the Legislative Assembly, Stephanie Cadieux, also worked for the B.C.
 Paraplegic Association (now SCI-BC) and is herself a strong advocate for those with mobility restrictions both inside and outside of the Assembly.